The 20 Best Corneal Transplant Doctors in Maryland, US

 English, Spanish, Telugu

 Dr. Pradeep Ramulu is a glaucoma specialist and the director of the Wilmer Eye Institute glaucoma division.
 He specializes in caring for both routine and complex glaucomas, including glaucomas requiring repeat operations, glaucoma occurring in the context of corneal or retinal disease and glaucoma occurring in newborns and young children.
 The Sheila K. West Professor of Ophthalmology at the Wilmer Eye Institute, Dr. Ramulu grew up in suburban Chicago, and became interested in the eye during medical school, during which time he studied the genes and proteins of the eye with Dr. Jeremy Nathans.
 After pursuing a residency in ophthalmology and fellowship training in glaucoma, he joined Wilmer in 2006.
 Dr. Ramulu is rated as an Experienced provider by MediFind in Corneal Transplant.
-His top areas of expertise are Glaucoma, Ocular Hypertension (OHT), Cataract, Iridectomy, and Cataract Removal.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Glaucoma, Ocular Hypertension (OHT), Cataract, Iridectomy, and Cataract Removal.
+Dr. Ramulu is board certified in American Board Of Ophthalmology.

 Experienced in Corneal Transplant